jonathanpberger/design-testing-leanux/deck20mins.md

 ---
 class: center, middle
-## KILL?
-Test-Driving the Technology
+## Test-Driving the Technology

+???

+TODO: kill this?

 ---